 The term “lake manager” generally refers to a person who manages a pond, lake, or reservoir and its watershed and makes decisions that affect the quality and uses of the waterbody.
 A typical lake manager is primarily responsible for making recommendations to the governing management body regarding the implementation of a management program and for supervising or conducting that implementation.

-A NALMS Certified Lake Manager (CLM) is a highly competent lake manager who has satisfied the NALMS certification requirements in terms of scientific knowledge as well as professional experiences in direct, on-site lake management.
+A NALMS Certified Lake Manager (CLM) is a highly competent lake manager who has satisfied the NALMS certification requirements in terms of scientific knowledge as well as professional experiences.
+CLMs make lake management decisions and/or provide final technical recommendations to legislative bodies or non-technical final decision-makers.
+Three years minimum of full-time professional experience as a management decision-maker is a prerequisite before the quality of the experience is closely vetted by the evaluators.
+CLM is the highest professional certification issued by NALMS.

-What do you get when you become a NALMS CLM or CLP?
+What do you get when you receive a NALMS certification?

 - You will receive a framed certificate and an electronic seal (upon request) to display your expert status to your current and potential clients/customers, employers, partners/collaborators, etc.

-- Get noticed in our online CLM and CLP directory.
+- Get noticed in our online CLM, LMA, and LMT directory.
 The directory connects you with people or groups seeking help.
 (Viewable to the general public.)

 - Certified members are searchable in the main NALMS Member Directory.
 (Viewable to NALMS members only.)

-- NALMS leadership and staff use CLMs and CLPs as primary resources for references and referrals.
+- NALMS leadership and staff use CLMs, LMAs, and LMTs as primary resources for references and referrals.

 Continued Professional Growth

-- The 3-year recertification system ensures that CLMs and CLPs maintain their professional knowledge current and give back to the lake management community via service and leadership activities.
+- The 3-year recertification system ensures that CLMs, LMAs, and LMTs maintain their professional knowledge current and give back to the lake management community via service and leadership activities.

 Contact the Professional Certification Program Lead at email@example.com.